 While traveling by air, your carry-on luggage will become your most prized possession.
 If your checked bag becomes lost, stolen, or delayed, you’ll at least have your valuables and essentials with you.
 A sample carry-on packing list may include snacks, a water bottle, electronics and charges, valuable items, your medication, and an extra change of clothes.

 In addition to your carry-on, you’ll be allowed to bring one personal item such as a backpack or a large purse.
 This bag must fit underneath the airline’s seat.
 You can utilize this extra space to get all of your essentials on board with you.

-Packing Your Checked Bag (Optional)
+#2 – How to Pack Your Checked Bag (Optional)

 The best thing you can do for yourself is to make a packing list!
 A list will ensure that you’ve packed everything you’ll need and will also ensure you return with everything you left with.

 Most things you are not allowed to pack in your carry-on will be allowed in your checked bag.
 There are some restrictions, so check airline policies and TSA guidelines.
 Here are a few things to consider: